nssanch/teaching_datasci/game_of_life/GOL_01.md

 ### Task: Implement the Game of Life

+1. Create directories:
+   + [ ] Create a folder in the `homework` director.
+The title should be your last name.
+   + [ ] Create a folder within that directory named `gol_1`, save your results therein.
-1. Hand-draw a sketch of the solution you plan to implement, make sure your approach to solving the edge cases is mentioned in your sketch.
+2. Hand-draw a sketch of the solution you plan to implement, make sure your approach to solving the edge cases is mentioned in your sketch.
    + [ ] Save to your data folder.
 3. Using this notebook as a base: